dotnet/sdk/documentation/TemplateEngine/template-resolution-for-dotnet-cli.md

     -   Applying baseline will also show parameters applied by baseline

 ```
-> dotnet .\dotnet-new3.dll classlib -h
+> dotnet new classlib -h
 Class Library (C#)
 Author: Microsoft
-Description: A project for creating a class library that targets .NET Standard or .NET Core
+Description: A project for creating a class library that targets .NET or .NET Standard

+Usage:
+  dotnet new classlib [options] [template options]

 Options:
+  -n, --name <name>       The name for the output being created.
+If no name is specified, the name of the output
+                          directory is used.
+  -o, --output <output>   Location to place the generated output.
+  --dry-run               Displays a summary of what would happen if the given command line were run if it would result
+                          in a template creation.
+  --force                 Forces content to be generated even if it would change existing files.
+  --no-update-check       Disables checking for the template package updates when instantiating a template.
+  --project <project>     The project that should be used for context evaluation.
+  -lang, --language <C#>  Specifies the template language to instantiate.
+  --type <project>        Specifies the template type to instantiate.

+Template options:
-  -f|--framework  The target framework for the project.
+  -f, --framework <choice>     The target framework for the project.
-                      net6.0            - Target net6.0
+                               Type: choice
+                                 net7.0          Target net7.0
-                      netstandard2.1    - Target netstandard2.1
+                                 netstandard2.1  Target netstandard2.1
-                      netstandard2.0    - Target netstandard2.0
+                                 netstandard2.0  Target netstandard2.0
-                      net5.0            - Target net5.0
+                                 net6.0          Target net6.0
-                      netcoreapp3.1     - Target netcoreapp3.1
+                                 netcoreapp3.1   Target netcoreapp3.1
-                      netcoreapp2.1     - Target netcoreapp2.1
-                  Default: net6.0
+                               Default: net7.0

-  --langVersion   Sets the LangVersion property in the created project file
+  --langVersion <langVersion>  Sets the LangVersion property in the created project file
-                  text - Optional
+                               Type: text
   --no-restore                 If specified, skips the automatic restore of the project on create.
-                  bool - Optional
+                               Type: bool
                                Default: false

-  --nullable      Whether to enable nullable reference types for this project.
-                  bool - Optional
-                  Default: true
+To see help for other template languages (F#, VB), use --language option:

-> dotnet .\dotnet-new3.dll classlib -h --baseline standard
+   dotnet new classlib -h --language F#
-Class Library (C#)
-Author: Microsoft
-Description: A project for creating a class library that targets .NET Standard or .NET Core
-Options:
-  -f|--framework  The target framework for the project.
-                      net6.0            - Target net6.0
-                      netstandard2.1    - Target netstandard2.1
-                      netstandard2.0    - Target netstandard2.0
-                      net5.0            - Target net5.0
-                      netcoreapp3.1     - Target netcoreapp3.1
-                      netcoreapp2.1     - Target netcoreapp2.1
-                  Default: netstandard2.0

-  --langVersion   Sets the LangVersion property in the created project file
-                  text - Optional

-  --no-restore    If specified, skips the automatic restore of the project on create.
-                  bool - Optional
-                  Default: false

-  --nullable      Whether to enable nullable reference types for this project.
-                  bool - Optional
-                  Default: true

 ```

-(note difference in default value for framework)

-### Template parameter filters

-(on hold until new parser)

--   If not specified all parameters will be shown
--   If specified:
-    -   Only the templates with the parameter will be considered.
-    -   If specified with value, the given value will be shown in the help.